Ph.D., Developmental Psychology, University of Florida

 Student research assistants gain experience testing and assessing young children, developing testing material, coding and interpreting data, reading pertinent research literature, and presenting research at conferences.
 Basic research skills are applicable to a wide variety of careers and pursuits.
 Students who have worked with Dr. Montgomery over the years have pursued master’s and doctoral degrees across a range of disciplines and professions.
 These areas of study include school psychology, clinical psychology, cognitive science, medical school, social psychology, sport psychology, epidemiology, and legal psychology.

-In addition to serving on college and university committees, Dr. Montgomery is departmental chairperson.
-Dr. Montgomery serves his discipline by reviewing manuscripts for many developmental psychology journals.
+Dr. Montgomery serves on several college and university committees.
+He also serves his discipline by reviewing manuscripts for many developmental psychology journals.